Child Support Calculation

-Without question, the single most disputed issue in uncontested divorce cases that involve children is Child Support calculation.
-But, although circumstances that affect the child support amount vary from case-to-case, the actual Child Support calculation in an uncontested divorce in Georgia is very straightforward — if you use the correct child support calculator.
+Without question, the single most disputed issue in uncontested divorce cases that involve children is Child Support.
+But, although circumstances that affect the child support amount vary from case-to-case, the actual Child Support calculation in an uncontested divorce in Georgia is fairly straightforward — if you use the correct child support calculator.

-Child support in Georgia is calculated using the “income shares method”, which went into effect on January 1, 2007.
+Instead, Child support in Georgia is calculated using the “income shares method”, which went into effect several years ago.
 Before that, Georgia child support calculation was based on the income of the non-custodial parent only.
-Now that Georgia uses the income shares method, child support is calculated by taking into account the gross income of both parents to ultimately determine how much child support the noncustodial parent will be ordered to pay.
+Now that Georgia uses the income shares method, child support is calculated by taking into account the gross income (pre-tax) of both parents to determine how much child support the noncustodial parent will presumptively be ordered to pay.

 The first step in calculating child support in Georgia is to determine each parent’s “presumptive child support obligation.”
 To do that, the gross (pre-tax) income of each parent must be determined.
 For the purposes of child support calculation, gross income includes salary, wages, commissions, self-employment income, bonuses, overtime pay, severance pay, pension and retirement income, interest income, dividend income, trust income, capital gains, Social Security disability payments, worker’s compensation benefits, unemployment benefits, judgments from personal injury claims or other civil cases, gifts, prizes, and any other sources of income.
 With a few exceptions, pretty much every possible source of income is used in child support calculation.